MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

    >[!Warning]
    >If you skip this SQLite database backup step and uninstall Microsoft R Server 9.0 first, you will not be able to retrieve your database data.

+1. Terminate all services and tasks associated with your web and compute nodes.
+   1. Stop each web node and each compute node in the administration utility [as described here](admin-utility.md#startstop).

+   1. Stop the Rserve service.
+      + On Windows, stop RServe in the Services dialog.
+      + On Linux, use `systemctl stop rserve`.

 1. Uninstall Microsoft R Server 9.0 using the instructions in the article [Uninstall Microsoft R Server to upgrade to a newer version](../rserver-install-uninstall-upgrade.md).

    The uninstall process stashes away a copy of your 9.0 configuration files under this directory so you can seamlessly upgrade to R Server 9.1 in the next step: